r0yzer/FabricHG/README.md

 }
 ```

-First, let´s change the Item which will be displayed in the kitselector, so change the `kitSelectorItem` property:
+First, let´s change the Item which will be displayed in the kit selector, so change the `kitSelectorItem` property:

 ```kt
 val blinkKit = kit("Blink") {